opencv/opencv/doc/py_tutorials/py_feature2d/py_feature_homography/py_feature_homography.markdown

     if m.distance < 0.7*n.distance:
         good.append(m)
 @endcode
-Now we set a condition that atleast 10 matches (defined by MIN_MATCH_COUNT) are to be there to find the object.
+Now we set a condition that at least 10 matches (defined by MIN_MATCH_COUNT) are to be there to find the object.
 Otherwise simply show a message saying not enough matches are present.

 If enough matches are found, we extract the locations of matched keypoints in both the images.
 They